Why is constrained neural language generation particularly challenging?: Constrained NLG Methods

-\paragraph{Syntactic and Semantic constraints} \textit{\textbf{Distributional constraints}} \cite{baheti2018generating} on topic and semantic similarity are used to incorporate source side-information at decoding time in neural conversational systems and encourage the generation of more diverse responses.
-Moreover, constraints over topics and syntax are used to generate matching or semantically similar statements in response to the user input \cite{niu2018polite}.
-Lexically constrained decoding from pre-trained language models aims to steer language models in useful and safe directions so as to minimize the risks associated with these models generating biased, offensive and toxic content \cite{sheng2019woman}, \cite{holtzman2019curious}.
+\paragraph{Syntactic and Semantic constraints} \textit{\textbf{Distributional constraints}} \citep{baheti2018generating} on topic and semantic similarity are used to incorporate source side-information at decoding time in neural conversational systems and encourage the generation of more diverse responses.
+Moreover, constraints over topics and syntax are used to generate matching or semantically similar statements in response to the user input \citep{niu2018polite}.
+Lexically constrained decoding from pre-trained language models aims to steer language models in useful and safe directions so as to minimize the risks associated with these models generating biased, offensive and toxic content \citep{sheng2019woman, holtzman2019curious}. \textbf{Weighted decoding} methods employ a linear combination of output logits from multiple prompts (raw prompt vs prefix-prepended prompt) to vary the strength of desired target attributes in the output text \citep{pei2023preadd, zhang2022discup}. \textbf{Energy-based constrained decoding} allows the specification of style and lexical constraints through an energy function and performs differentiable reasoning through gradient-based sampling \citep{qin2022cold}, \citep{mireshghallah2022mix}.
+Constrained text generation is viewed as an optimization problem, where the goal is to iteratively seek text with lower energy.
+The sampling process uses gradients of the energy function to update a continuous relaxation of text data, which is then mapped back to the discrete space of natural language via a discretization approach.
+For streering the generation towards desired constraints, biases are applied to the logits of the pre-trained model output layer, which is also found to improve the speed of the decoding process \citep{liu2023bolt}.
+Nevertheless, sampling from energy-based models requires many iterations to converge to plausible text.